How to Get a Bigger Butt (4 Types of Glute Exercises)

 This sweet spot lets you perform the exercise safely through its full range of motion.

-To perform the 45-degree hip extension:
+To perform the back extension (45-degree hip extension):

 #3: Thrust/bridge glute exercises